hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/131__Praveen_R._Bhat.md

 > avidyA.
 >

-​This above, and the following ​that you mention seems to be a logical conclusion if one subscribes to NJV DSV.
+This above, and the following that you mention seems to be a logical conclusion if one subscribes to NJV DSV.
 Else there is no reason for an overlap to be there between NJ's universes and Ishvaras.
 Not that it would matter so much, since people who are not convinced of DSV will question EJV